amoradi/amoradi.github.io/_posts/2016-03-11-tables-without-columns.md

   </tr>
 </table>

-<h2>Use Cases</h2>
+<h2>Use Cases of Tables Without Columns</h2>
-<p>In this example content fits into a predefined width (100% of the window) and height (600px).
+<p>In the example below, content fits into a predefined width (100% of its container) and height (600px).
 The table rows are set to a 33.33% height (200px in this case).
-If cell content were to exceed the 33.33% height restriction (in the case of long copy), the entire table would grow taller, yet maintain equal height scaling per row, i.e. the rows would be 33.33% of the total height of the table still.</p>
+If cell content were to exceed the 33.33% height restriction (in the case of long copy, etc.), the entire table would grow taller, yet maintain equal height scaling per row, i.e. the rows would be 33.33% of the total height of the table still.</p>
 <p>This is a great way to fit content into blocks or cells, letting content determine cell size.
-For a truly <i>liquid</i> approach, ensure table dimensions are percentages, not fixed pixel widths, as in the example below.</p>
+For a truly <mark>liquid approach</mark>, ensure table dimensions are percentages, not fixed pixel widths, as in the example below.</p>

 <p>**Note This table stacks cells when the window is less than 700px for a small browser/mobile view.
 Simply set all <td>'s to display: block</p>